-Kangaroo care or kangaroo mother care (KMC) is the name given for carrying a newborn baby in continuous skin-to-skin contact, snuggled against a parent’s chest and ideally fed exclusively on breast milk.
+Kangaroo mother care (KMC) or kangaroo care is the name given to caring for a newborn baby in continuous skin-to-skin contact; snuggled against their mother’s (or substitute carer’s) chest.
+Ideally the baby will also be exclusively fed breast milk.
 When carried in skin-to-skin contact with his mother, the newborn baby feels safe and calm and instinctively searches for the breast to latch and breastfeed.
-Not only is kangaroo care very helpful to breastfeeding success, it has many other advantages for the newborn by reducing stress and promoting healthy brain development—factors particularly important for the vulnerable premature baby.
-The World Health Organisation recommends kangaroo care for low-birth-weight babies1.
+Not only is kangaroo care very helpful to breastfeeding success, it has many other advantages for the vulnerable premature baby from improving survival outcomes to promoting healthy brain development and reducing stress.

 Why kangaroo care?

-In the uterus a baby is constantly nourished and firmly held, sounds are muffled, lights are dimmed, his fragile skin is protected by fluid and his lungs and brain can steadily prepare for independent life.
-By contrast, it is very stressful for a premature baby to find himself thrown into a world of bright lights, harsh sounds and separation from mother.
-In the neonatal care unit (NICU) babies may twitch, change colour, have an uneven heart rate and breathing, and may be tense, fussy, get very tired and they are aware of being separated from their mother.
-Although technology can assist the little prem baby who needs help with breathing, temperature regulation, loss of fluids and other medical care; by holding your baby close to you in kangaroo care, the conditions closest to those back in the uterus can be recreated.
-This helps premature babies stabilise their heart rate, breathing and temperature, it reduces their stress levels which helps them establish breastfeeding sooner and grow faster.23 A 2016 Cochrane review confirmed kangaroo mother care helps reduce risk of death, sepsis and hypothermia in low birth weight babies and increased weight gain and breastfeeding rates.4
+In the womb (uterus) a baby is constantly nourished and firmly held, sounds are muffled, lights are dimmed, his fragile skin is protected by fluid and his lungs and brain can steadily prepare for independent life.
+By contrast, it is very stressful for a premature baby to find himself thrown into a world of bright lights, harsh sounds and separation from his mother.
+In the neonatal care unit (NICU) babies may twitch, change colour, have an uneven heart rate and breathing, be tense, fussy, get very tired and they are aware of being separated from their mother.
+Kangaroo mother care recreates the conditions closest to the womb and helps to stabilise the baby more quickly.

 When can kangaroo care start?

-The sooner a baby can have kangaroo care, once they have received any urgent medical interventions, the sooner it helps their little bodies adapt to life outside the womb.
-Kangaroo mother care can stabilise babies faster than an incubator and provides the stimulation to their senses needed for healthy brain development such as feeling safe and warm, smelling and looking at their mother, tasting breast milk, or hearing their mother’s heart beat.
-Premature babies can begin to breastfeed from 28 weeks gestation but kangaroo care can get started before this, even while your baby still needs oxygen or intravenous fluids, and will help to get breastfeeding established earlier (Bergman, 2010).
+- Premature babies can begin to breastfeed from 28 weeks gestation but kangaroo care can get started before this, even while a baby still needs oxygen or intravenous fluids, and will help to get breastfeeding established earlier (Bergman, 2010).
 See Breastfeeding a Premature Baby for more information about breastfeeding.

 Skin-to-skin contact should be for every baby at birth